I’ve been getting some questions about the need for a winter steelhead fly fishing gear list for the upcoming Olympic Peninsula Steelhead Trip.

 V. The Top 4 Goto Items

-(These are the 4 items, that if I had nothing else, I’d probably be able to stay comfortable and survive to catch a fish).
+(These are the 4 fishing gear products, that if I had nothing else, I’d probably be able to stay comfortable and survive to catch a fish).

 Before we jump into the weeds a bit I wanted to share a link to the wet fly swing resources page which includes a number of other products recommended by guests of the podcast.
 Click below to take a look at the other recommended fishing gear items: